arialdomartini/arialdomartini.github.io/_posts/2018-12-08-fluent-builder.md

 }
 {% endhighlight %}

-A builder with a Fluent Interface let's create instances of `Order` with a syntax like:
+A builder with a Fluent Interface lets create instances of `Order` with a syntax like:

 {% highlight csharp %}
 var order = new OrderBuilder()